gardener/landscaper/docs/deployer/helm.md

 For a complete documention of the availabel jsonPath see here (https://kubernetes.io/docs/reference/kubectl/jsonpath/).

 :warning: Only unique identifiable resources (_apiVersion_, _kind_, _name_ and _namespace_).

+##### Continuous Reconciliation
+For information on the continuous reconciliation configuration, see [here](../development/deployer-extensions##continuous-reconcile-extension) under 'usage'.

 ### Status